-- Switching Elevation Views

-- Add Mass

-- 1. Open or continue working in the file ex2-2.rvt.
+Structural Plans

+Floor Plans

+Level 1

+Level 2

+Level 3

+Site

-- 3. Massing & Site Select the Site & Massing ribbon.
+- 3. Massing & Site Select the Massing & Site ribbon.

 - 4. Select the In-Place Mass tool.

 Revit uses three different family categories.
 System families are families which are defined inside the project, such as floors, walls, and ceilings.
-Model families are external files which can be loaded into the project, such as doors, windows, and furniture.
+Loadable families are external files which can be loaded into the project, such as doors, windows, and furniture.
 The third family category is in-place masses, which are families created on-the-fly.
+In-place masses are only available inside the project where they are created and are usually unique to the project since they aren't loadable.
+However, you can use the Copy and Paste function to copy in-place masses from one project to another, if you decide to re-use it.
+That can be a hassle because you need to remember which project is storing the desired in-place mass.